KamalMicheal/coptic_date_gem/README.md

 # CopticDate

-CopticDate is used to convert Georgian date to Coptic Date.
+CopticDate is used to convert Gregorian date to Coptic Date.
 It is also used to calculate Easter date for Orthodox.
 ## Installation

 Add this line to your application's Gemfile: